 Some businesses, such as those in the music industry, envision the NFT as a future way to track the interest in a specific asset and then quickly pay the artists responsible for it.
 Similarly, when owners sell the asset to someone else, the original producer may even be able to take a cut of the sales price.
 Blockchain tech enables the hard-to-falsify record of ownership.

-But several factors working together may be leading to the recent explosion in interest.
+Several factors working together may have led to the recent explosion in interest.

 “High-profile investors like Mark Cuban have been talking about them, the NBA is using them in their new Top Shot site, several major artists are jumping on board, and let’s not forget the nosebleed-level surges in cryptocurrency prices such as Bitcoin and Ethereum,” says Anthony Citrano, founder of Acquicent, an NFT marketplace.
 “It feels like a perfect storm here.”

-Because NFTs are denominated in cryptocurrencies, their prices have surged as crypto prices have skyrocketed, explains Citrano.
+Because NFTs are denominated in cryptocurrencies, their prices surged as crypto prices skyrocketed, explains Citrano.
 But in 2022, cryptocurrencies plummeted in value, with Ethereum – the key cryptocurrency involved in trading NFTs – down 66 percent from its all-time high.

-Meanwhile, Salnikov points to the increasing interest in cryptocurrencies such as Bitcoin and Ethereum and the ease of getting started with them also powered interest in NFTs, says Salnikov.
+Meanwhile, the growing longer-term interest in cryptocurrencies such as Bitcoin and Ethereum and the ease of getting started with them also powered interest in NFTs, says Salnikov.